seanxzhan/TaiChiMaster/README.md

 - In `run_online_24_poses.py`, replace
   - the openpose python path with your path.
   - the openpose models path with your path.
-- Try out your pose accuracy against some sample pooses by running `python run_online_24_poses.py`
+- Try out your pose accuracy against some sample poses by running `python run_online_24_poses.py`
 - Here's an example of what it looks like:

 ![teaser1](/images/3.png)